Study Abroad (International) or Off-Campus (Domestic) Programs

 La Suerte and Ometepe Biological Field Stations offer short-term field courses on various topics in ecology in Nicaragua and Costa Rica.

-The School for Field Studies offers semester and summer programs in Kenya, Mexico, Turks & Caicos, Australia and Costa Rica focusing on sustainable development, wildlife management, coastal diversity, marine resource management, rainforest studies and others, with a focus on experiential learning.
+The School for Field Studies (SFS) offers semester and summer programs in Kenya, Mexico, Turks & Caicos, Australia and Costa Rica focusing on sustainable development, wildlife management, coastal diversity, marine resource management, rainforest studies and others, with a focus on experiential learning.

-School for International Training offers a variety of environmental semester and summer programs in Australia, Botswana, Belize, Brazil, Ecuador, Iceland, Madagascar, the Mekong Delta, Panama and Tanzania.
+School for International Training (SIT) offers a variety of environmental semester and summer programs in Australia, Botswana, Belize, Brazil, Ecuador, Iceland, Madagascar, the Mekong Delta, Panama and Tanzania.
 SIT stresses direct field experience in ecology, biodiversity studies, conservation and natural resource management in the cultural context of each location.

 The Sea Education Association's SEA Semester offers an interdisciplinary oceanography program that combines the sciences, social sciences, humanities, and public policy.
 The program includes two 6-week components in Woods Hole, MA and either the Atlantic, Atlantic/Carribbean or Pacific.